Cacodemon345/rottexpr-openal/README.md

 ## Current limitations/bugs

-1. Only MIDI music playback is implemented.
-2. Sound playback may be rough around the edges.
+1. Sound playback may be rough around the edges.
-3. Windows support isn't tested.
+2. Windows support isn't tested.
-4. Sound reverb isn't implemented (affects Shroom Mode).
+3. Sound reverb isn't implemented (affects Shroom Mode).

 ## Building

-Build using CMake. libsndfile, SDL2 and OpenAL Soft development files must be installed.
+Build using CMake.
+ZMusic, SDL2 and OpenAL Soft development files must be installed.
+If you are building this project on Windows you may need to define `ZMUSIC_LIBRARIES` and `ZMUSIC_INCLUDE_DIR` to point to your local ZMusic build's built libraries and include directory respectively.